-In the past two weeks, users have booked deals to Montreal for $92/person, which is 85% cheaper than the average flight to Montreal.
+In the past two weeks, users have booked deals to Montreal for $101/person, which is 83% cheaper than the average flight to Montreal.
 To find the cheapest price to Montreal from your area, use momondo’s Airport-to-Airport Pricing Tool.

 The cheapest month to fly to Montreal from United States is in March.
 Flight prices, which tend to average around $200, are often lower during this time because this is during the off-season.
-If you aren’t able to travel during the month of March, then book flights to Montreal from United States during August instead.
-Flights to Montreal in August, while not as cheap as those in March, still average around $203.
+If you are unable to visit Montreal during the month of March, then departing from United States during the month August is also very affordable.
+Most momondo users find prices during this month for around $203.

 Our most recent data shows that the best time of day to fly to Montreal is in the afternoon.
-Flights from United States to Montreal during this time can be as low as $212.
-If you have a flexible travel schedule, then try to avoid flying in the evening when prices are $240 on average.
-Flights to Montreal from United States in the evening are generally more expensive because this time of day is more convenient for travelers’ schedules.
+Flights from United States to Montreal during this time can be as low as $229.
+In the morning is when there is more demand to fly to Montreal, so prices are often more expensive at around $255 per ticket.

-Locals of Montreal and tourists both agree that Parc du Mont-Royal is a great place to go for a hike and to take in the scenery the area has to offer.
+Parc du Mont-Royal is known in Montreal for its amazing views and rigorous terrain.
+Locals and tourists enjoy making their way up the mountains when temperatures are mild and there is less chance of precipitation.
 If you plan on hiking during your visit, consider booking your flight to Montreal for April or October.
 This is when you’ll find pristine hiking conditions for either mountains or trails.
 If you’re looking to do your hiking in warmer conditions, consider planning your flight to Montreal for September.
 Parks like Vieux-Port de Montréal are popular hot spots in those months.

-Yes, La Ronde is close to Montreal and is a great place to spend time with the family when the weather is right.
+La Ronde is an amusement park near Montreal, and is a perfect place to go enjoy a beautiful day with the family.
 Those looking to fly to Montreal to visit these parks would likely find that the best time to do so is during July, when there is only a moderate chance of rain and the weather is typically above 70 degrees fahrenheit.